Title: Perfect Paths Developer: Hyperbolic Magnetism Platforms: IOS Universal Price: $3.99 (currently 50% off) ---

 InSynch's simple gameplay is bolstered by its finely crafted aesthetic, a playful mix of stop-motion animation and reactive music.
 You can purchase the game here and vote for it on Steam Greenlight.

-In development, tentative 2014 release
+Title: Cogmind Developer: Grid Sage Games Platforms: PC In development, tentative 2014 release ---

 A science fiction-themed traditional roguelike in which you play a robot that builds itself from components found or salvaged from other robots.